Diverticulitis Diet – What You Should Eat And Avoid

 Fiber is a type of carbohydrate that cannot be digested by humans.
 Fiber is of two types, soluble and insoluble, depending on its ability to dissolve in liquids.
 Both soluble fibers and insoluble fiber are of great importance as they help add bulk to the stool, slow down the transition time of digested foods in the colon, help in the absorption of nutrients, suppress appetite, and help good gut bacteria to flourish, which improves digestion (2) (3).

 Without fiber, you can suffer from constipation, and the colon has to work extra hard to pass the stool – leading to diverticulosis or bulging of the colon wall.
-Consuming foods that are rich in fiber can help prevent your colon from exerting pressure to excrete the stool, thereby preventing irritation of the colon walls.
+Consuming high-fiber foods for weight loss can help prevent your colon from exerting pressure to excrete the stool, thereby preventing irritation of the colon walls.
 But ensure you do not consume too many high-fiber foods too soon.

 protip_icon Quick Tip